 St. Mary Catholic School students participate annually in the Catholic Daughters of America Education Contest which challenges students to use their talents through art, essay, poetry, photography, computer art, or music to express a given theme.

-American Legion Auxiliary Americanism Essay Contest
+American Legion Auxillary Americanism Essay Contest